WisGateOS 2 Extensions User Manual

 - If the Auto Update is enabled during installation, the gateway will automatically update the extension when the latest version is available.

-How to Remove an Extension
+How to Remove an Extension (v2.2.x or Later)

-How to Update an Extension
+How to Update an Extension (v2.2.x or Later)

 To facilitate timely updates, the RAK gateway provides an automatic update feature.
 It allows you to check the Auto Update button on the extension tab.
 Once Auto Update is enabled, the gateway will automatically update the extension when the latest version is available.

-How to Use the Extensions
+How to Use the Extensions (v2.2.x or Later)

 RAK Breathing Light

 The breathing light LED is located on the top cover of the WisGate Edge Lite 2 gateways and helps to easily determine the gateway’s status visually.
 The breathing light extension allows you to enable or disable the breathing light on the gateway’s top cover.
-The default state of the LED is as in its Normal state - a slowly blinking blue light.
+The default state of the LED is as in its Normal state—a slowly blinking blue light.

 The Breathing Light extension is available only for the WisGate Edge Lite 2 version 2 gateways.